python/cpython/Doc/library/winreg.rst

 .. function:: DisableReflectionKey(key)

-   Disables registry reflection for 32-bit processes running on a 64-bit Operating System.
+   Disables registry reflection for 32-bit processes running on a 64-bit operating system.

-   *key* is an already open key, or one of the predefined :ref:`HKEY_* constants <hkey-constants>`.
+   *key* is an already open key, or one of the predefined :ref:`HKEY_* constants
+   <hkey-constants>`.

-   Will generally raise :exc:`NotImplemented` if executed on a 32-bit Operating System.
+   Will generally raise :exc:`NotImplemented` if executed on a 32-bit operating system.

    If the key is not on the reflection list, the function succeeds but has no effect.
 Disabling reflection for a key does not affect reflection of any subkeys.